smart-village-solutions/smart-village-app-app/docs/AR.md

 - **Animation name:** The field where the name of the animation of the 3D model can be written (Optional) (String)
 - **Package size:** This is the field where the total size of all Augmented Reality scene objects you have loaded should be written in bytes.
 The value added to this section allows the user to show how many MB files will be downloaded in the application.
 (Required) (Number)
 - **VRX & MP4 & IMAGE:**
-  - Set the Position, Size and Rotation properties according to x,y,z coordinates.
-(Array[Float]) [Scenes](https://viro-community.readme.io/docs/scenes)
+  - Set the _Position_, _Size_ and _Rotation_ properties according to x, y, z coordinates.
+Example: [0, 20, 0] (Array[Float]) [Scenes](https://viro-community.readme.io/docs/scenes)
 - **TARGET:**
-  - _Physical width_ - Allows you to set the distance in the physical world (in metres) between the image and the device's camera.
+  - _Physical width_ - Allows you to set the distance in the physical world (in meters) between the image and the device's camera.
 (Number)
 - **MP3:**
-  - _Is spatial sound_ - A field that allows you to specify whether the audio file you are uploading has spatial audio capability. takes true or false value [ViroSpatialSound](https://viro-community.readme.io/docs/virospatialsound#onfinish)
+  - _Is spatial sound_ - A field that allows you to specify whether the audio file you are uploading has spatial audio capability.
+Takes `true` or `false` value [ViroSpatialSound](https://viro-community.readme.io/docs/virospatialsound#onfinish)
-  - If Spatial Audio is true:
+  - If _Is spatial sound_ is `true`:
-    - _Max distance:_ A distance after which the audio can not be heard.
+    - _Max distance_ - A distance (in meters) after which the audio can not be heard.
 (Number)
-    - _Min distance:_ A distance after which the audio will begin to attenuate until maxDistance where the sound is completely gone.
+    - _Min distance_ - A distance (in meters) after which the audio will begin to attenuate until _Max distance_ where the sound is completely gone.
 (Number)
-    - _Rolloff model:_ The rolloff model which determines how the sound volume will fall off between minDistance and maxDistance.
+    - _Rolloff model_ - The rolloff model which determines how the sound volume will fall off between _Min distance_ and _Max distance_.
 Can take `None`, `Linear` & `Logarithmic` values as String
 - **MP4:**
-  - _Chroma key filtered video_ - If the video you want to add to the Augmented Reality scene has a background colour that you want to delete, add the colour code in HEX format here.
+  - _Chroma key filtered video_ - If the video you want to add to the Augmented Reality scene has a background color that you want to delete, add the color code in HEX format here.
 Example: #00FF00 (String)

-## Display of added tourstopps in the app
+## View AR added in a tour stop in the app

 To download the 3D model from the tour detail screen:

-1. Press the hamburger menu button in the top right corner of the app and select "Tours and Places" from the drop-down menu,
+1. Find tours inside the app from the home screen or the drawer menu,
-2. Scroll to the bottom of the page and in the "select the section where you have added.." category select the section where you have added tourstopps,
+2. Scroll to the category of the tour where you have added tour stops and select it,
-3. Select the tour you added tourstopps to from the displayed tour list and scroll to the bottom of the tour details page,
+3. Select the tour you added tour stops to from the displayed tour list and scroll to the bottom of the tour details page,
-4. Select the downloaded file from the artworks list and click on the "Downloaden & AR Kunst gucken" button and wait for the 3D object to download,
+4. Select the downloaded file from the artworks list, click on the button and wait for the 3D object to download,
-5. When finished, click the button to view the 3D model on the screen that is navigated to.
+5. When finished, click the next button to view the 3D model on the screen that is navigated to.

 To download the 3D model from the settings screen:

-- **Note:** In order to avoid an error on the settings page, please open an object called `ar` in the `settings` object in `globalSettings` and write the id of the tour you added tourstopp with the key `tourId`.

 1. Go to the settings page of the application.
 2. Select `AR Settings`.
 3. Download the "Sample File" to your device.

+- :information_source: In order to avoid an error on the settings page, please store an entry called `ar` in the `settings` object in `globalSettings` on the main-server and put in the id of the tour you added tour stops to with the key `tourId`.

 To delete the 3D model from the device: